There are still plenty of questions and unknowns surrounding the recent British Dental Association hack that was revealed in the headlines in August.

 All fields marked with an * are required.

-First published by Matthew on September 07, 2020
+First published by Author on September 07, 2020

 Posted in the following categories: Claims Cybersecurity Data GDPR Healthcare Latest Security Technology and tagged with compensation | cyber attack | cyber crime | cybersecurity | data breach | data controllers | data leak | database security | gdpr | healthcare sector | medical data breach | nhs | personal data